22 Low Light Small Houseplants that Don't Need Sunlight

 Silver Vine also called Silver Pothos, Satin Pothos or Silver Philodendron are evergreen climbing plants which bear matte green leaves covered in silver blotches with a satin sheen.

-Silver Pothos like other Scindapsus pictus Pothos varieties can be treated as a trailer or climber, reaching up to 10 feet or the stems can be allowed to trail from a hanging basket or wall display.
+Silver Pothos like other Scindapsus pictus Pothos can be treated as a trailer or climber, reaching up to 10 feet or the stems can be allowed to trail from a hanging basket or wall display.

-Scindapsus pictus thrives in medium to bright, indirect light away from direct sunlight, moderately warm and humid conditions and moderately moist, rich, well-drained soil.
+Scindapsus pictus thrives in medium to bright indirect light, moderately warm and humid conditions and moderately moist, rich, well-drained soil.
+Learn more on how to grow and care for Silver Vine.

 22. Watermelon Dischidia (Dischidia ovata)